MrOlm/covid19_population_genomics/README.md

 [A second plot in which coverage is plotted along with nucleotide diversity][Figure4.2] is available as well to asses it as a potential confounding factor.

+**Data for filtered SNVs that may represent real intrapatient biological variation within these samples are In `./data/datatables/intrapatient/highquality_snps*.txt`, with a separate text file for a respective BioProject.**

 ## Comparison of intra- and inter- patient diversity

 We first compared intra- and inter- nucleotide diversity in a rank-based manner, as described above: